Aldeburgh, grid reference TM465564, and Saxmundham station, grid reference TM303352, are both in Suffolk.

-You will need to choose between an early lunch at Thorpeness or a late lunch at Knodishall.
+You will need to choose between an early lunch at Thorpeness or a later lunch at Knodishall or Friston.

 The Dolphin Inn, Peace Place, Thorpeness, was resurrected after a devastating fire in 1995 and rebuilt in 1998.
 Serves haute pub food from a blackboard window.
 The pub adjoins the village store and s erves food from 12 to 2.30pm.
 The pub is reached after 3.7 kms including a short detour and would be particularly suitable if doing the Aldeburgh Marshes and Thorpeness Circular Walk.

 Old Chequers, Aldeburgh Road, Friston.
 This pub has had a 'checkered' history of late.
 It re-opened in April 2015.
 Tel: 01728 688039. http://www.oldchequers.co.uk/